Blog · Windows

 • Low-E coatings: Reflect heat inward, curbing leaks’ chill.

-Triple-pane windows provide superior insulation against sub-zero temperatures.
+Triple-pane windows provide superior insulation against sub-zero temperatures

 Soundproof Windows in Montreal: Blocking Noise Along With Leaks

-Leaky frames let in more than cold – traffic hum from busy streets in Côte-des-Neiges or highway drone in Dorval slips through too.
-Efficient replacements with laminated glass or multiple panes reduce sound by 30-50%, creating peaceful sanctuaries.
+Leaky frames let in more than cold – traffic noise from busy streets in Côte-des-Neiges or highway drone in Dorval slips through too.
+Efficient replacements with laminated glass or multiple panes reduce sound by 30–50%, creating peaceful sanctuaries.
+This dual benefit enhances livability, especially for families seeking tranquility amid urban life.

 Vinyl and Fiberglass Windows: Durable Choices for Leak Resistance